langurmonkey/website-source/content/blog/2026/firefox-jpegxl.md

 Finally!
 I have written about this image format [here](/blog/2022/jpeg-xl-chrome), [here](/blog/2023/jpegxl-vs-avif), and [here](/blog/2025/google-unkills-jpegxl).
 The latter entry is particularly important because Google set the ball rolling by announcing that they would look into adding a memory-safe JPEG XL decoder into Chromium.
 It was only a matter of time before the other browsers would follow suit.

 I have not had the chance to test this myself, as at the time of writing, `firefox-152` has not yet landed on the Arch repositories.
 However, it won't be long.
 I'm just happy that it is finally happening.
 That's all.

+{{< sp orange >}}Edit (2026-06-17 09:26 UTC):{{</ sp >}} Well, a little over an hour after I wrote the post, and version 152 is live on the Arch extra repository.
+I tested it quickly and it seems to work.
+The [JPEG XL test page](https://jpegxl.info/resources/jpeg-xl-test-page.html) indicates that alpha transparency and animation work.
+I can't test the wide gamut feature as I don't have a P3 display.